BABY SIGN & MUSIC

 "Milk", "More", "All Done"

-Begin with signs for things your baby relates to like....MILK, or MORE..
+You can begin with signs for things your baby relates to like....MILK, or MORE..
 These are also easy to work into your daily routine.

 Introduce only 2- 3 signs into your routine at first.